aws-samples/aws-cdk-intro-workshop/workshop/content/40-dotnet/70-advanced-topics/100-pipelines/5000-test-actions.md

 }
 {{</highlight>}}

-Now we can add those values to our actions in `CdkWorkshop/PipelineStack.cs` by getting the `StackOutput` of our pipeline stack:
+Now we can add those values to our actions in `CdkWorkshop/PipelineStack.cs` by getting the `CfnOutput` of our deploy stage:
 {{<highlight ts "hl_lines=6 15">}}
 // CODE HERE...

-deployStage.AddActions(new ShellScriptAction(new ShellScriptActionProps
-{
-    ActionName = "TestViewerEndpoint",
+deployStage.AddPost(new ShellStep("TestViewerEndpoint", new ShellStepProps{
-    UseOutputs = new Dictionary<string, StackOutput> {
+    EnvFromCfnOutputs = new Dictionary<string, CfnOutput> {
-        { "ENDPOINT_URL", pipeline.StackOutput(deploy.HCViewerUrl) }
+        { "ENDPOINT_URL", deploy.HCViewerUrl }
     },
-    Commands = new string[] {"curl -Ssf $ENDPOINT_URL"}
+    Commands = new string[] { "curl -Ssf $ENDPOINT_URL" }
 }));
-deployStage.AddActions(new ShellScriptAction(new ShellScriptActionProps
-{
-    ActionName = "TestAPIGatewayEndpoint",
+deployStage.AddPost(new ShellStep("TestAPIGatewayEndpoint", new ShellStepProps{
-    UseOutputs = new Dictionary<string, StackOutput> {
+    EnvFromCfnOutputs = new Dictionary<string, CfnOutput> {
-        { "ENDPOINT_URL", pipeline.StackOutput(deploy.HCEndpoint) }
+        { "ENDPOINT_URL", deploy.HCEndpoint }
     },
     Commands = new string[] {
         "curl -Ssf $ENDPOINT_URL/",